dart-lang/site-www/src/language/patterns.md

 Every case clause contains a pattern.
 This applies to [switch statements][switch] and [expressions][], as well as [if-case statements][if].
+You can use [any kind of pattern][types] in a case.

-_Case patterns_ are [refutable][];
+_Case patterns_ are [refutable][].
-they allow control flow to either match and destructure the object being switched on, or continue execution if the object doesn't match.
-Case patterns can be [any kind of pattern][types]:
+They allow control flow to either:
+- Match and destructure the object being switched on,
+- Or continue execution if the object doesn't match.

 ```dart
 switch (obj) {